 Note: Undergraduate and graduate non-degree seeking students are not eligible for financial aid.
 However, undergraduate and graduate non-degree seeking students may qualify for financial assistance programs such as veteran’s benefits, other forms of veteran’s aid, and VCU’s installment payment plan.

 If you have questions or concerns about financial aid, please contact the financial aid office.

 Tuition and Payment

-Tuition rates are available at the Student Accounting website.
+Tuition rates and fees are available at the Student Financial Services website.
 The tuition and fee calculator will provide you with an estimate of what it will cost for you to attend VCU.
-Additionally, you should also determine if any special course-related fees are applicable.
-Tuition and fees are described in the VCU Bulletin.
+Additionally, you should also determine if any special program or course-related fees are applicable.

 Payments are due by the start of the semester.
 Students whose payments are received after the payment deadline may be assessed a late fee and/or a registration hold.
 Additional payment information can be found on the Student Financial Services website.